Atlinx/Godot-Mono-CustomResourceRegistry/README.md

 Since this Plugin builds saves off of templates you **CANNOT** save custom resouce types that contain a collection of custom reouce types (Such as arrays like `CustomResource[]`, or collections like `List<CustomResource>`).

+However you still **CAN** load custom resource types that contain collections of custom resource types.

 ## Settings

 This plugin comes with some settings to configure how C# resources are loaded.